 Hicks and his wife, Estelle have a son Nathaniel and reside in Keller.
-Matt also has a daughter, Amy, who lives in Maryland.
+Matt also has a daughter, Amy, who lives in West Virginia.

-Jared Sandler is in his third season as the full-time pre and postgame host for the Texas Rangers Radio Network.
+Jared Sandler is in his fifth season as the full-time pre and postgame host for the Texas Rangers Radio Network.
 He also fills in on radio play-by-play for selected Rangers' games.

-In addition to his duties with the Rangers, Jared also fulfills various on-air responsibilities with the team's flagship, 105.3 The FAN, joining CBS Radio in March 2015.
-He is also the television voice of the Texas Legends of the NBA's D-League.
+In addition to his duties with the Rangers, Jared also fulfills various on-air responsibilities with the team's flagship, 105.3 The FAN, joining the station in March 2015.
+He is also the television voice of the Frisco RoughRiders, the Rangers' Texas League affiliate, and the Texas Legends of the NBA's G League.